MihaPik/vagrant-ansible-for-Debian9/README.md

 -----------------------------------------------------------------------------------

- - php5.6 - (there is no repository, after adding repository it gives a 403 error)
+ - php5.6 - (there is no repository for Debian9, after adding repository it gives a 403 error)

 -----------------------------------------------------------------------------------